bblanchon/ArduinoContinuousStepper/README.md

   // Initialize the class and attaches to the specified pins. void begin(/* depends, see below */);

-  // Configures the "enable" pin.
-  // You can pass LOW as the second argument to invert the logic.
-  // The pin is set to its active level unless powerOff() was called. void setEnablePin(uint8_t pinNumber, bool activeLevel = HIGH);

   // Updates the status of the step and dir pins.
   // You must call this function as frequently as possible. void loop();

-  // Sets the enable pin's level to its active level and restores the current speed. void powerOn();
+  // Turn the power on and restores the current speed.

-  // Sets the enable pin's level to its inactive level. void powerOff();
+  // See StepperDriver and FourWireStepper below for details. void powerOn();

+  // Turn the power off.
+  // See StepperDriver and FourWireStepper below for details. void powerOff();

   // Sets the target speed.